MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 1. On the dialog box, select **Open Git Log**.

     The log should tell you that the push was rejected because secrets were detected.
-The error message will list the detected secret pattern and offer instructions on how to proceed.
+The error message lists the detected secret pattern and offer instructions on how to proceed.

 1. Use the SOURCE CONTROL view to amend the commit and revert the SlackBotToken change in AppConfig.cs.

     For example, use the SOURCE CONTROL view as follows: select **Undo Last Commit**, select **Unstage All Changes**, and then select **Discard Changes**.

-Push Protection has successfully prevented a secret from being pushed to your repository.
+Push Protection prevents secrets from being pushed to your repository.
 In a real-world scenario, this feature would catch accidental commits of API keys, tokens, passwords, and other sensitive information before they become part of your repository history.

 ## Clean up